 Be prepared, the music on Essential Madness Radio is abrasive, absurd, adventurous, bizarre, crazy, dark, deviant, erroneous, experimental, freaky, hilarious, humorous, independent, inventive, original, otherworldly, quirky, strange, terrifying, weird, wild, and zany.

 The overall music style is experimental, that is the avoidance of pre-manufactured formats and an interest in surprises.
 The overall spirit is D.I.Y., that is when the urge for creative expression meets the devices at hand.
-Talking of "genres" these would possibly be: post-punk, new/minimal wave, Neue Deutsche Welle, theater/ballet/circus music, soundtrack, collages, sound art, psychedelic, jazz, dub, reggae, hip hop, electro, and punk.
+Talking of "genres" these would possibly be: post-punk, industrial, new/minimal wave, Neue Deutsche Welle, theater/ballet/circus music, soundtrack, collages, sound bites, raw audio, psychedelic, jazz, dub, reggae, hip hop, electro, and punk.
 Often we are in Germany and/or in the 80's.
 Thematically it's often about sex, drugs, computers & video games, afrofuturism, (anti-)capitalism, global apocalypse, and personal distress.

 Obviously you can play EMR with the player above.
 Alternatively you can use your own player (e.g. iTunes, VLC).

 The stream URL is

 Essential Madness Radio is brought to you by DJ jri.
 Every 4th Wednesday

 and I gave the Strange Songs for Strange People parties at Berlin's

 Eschschloraque artist club (until 2020).

 Also I'd appreciate your craziest yet listenable music recommendation.

 Art is not imitation, nor is it something manufactured according to

 the wishes of instinct or good taste.

 For Essential Madness Radio jri did 2 mashups, that is mixing 2 tracks together.